 Vanilla Essence - A little goes a long way here.
 Pure vanilla extract is worth the investment - it adds depth and warmth that complements both the cheese and berries perfectly.

-Potato Starch – The potato starch is crucial – it absorbs excess moisture from the berries and helps everything set properly without becoming watery.
+Potato Starch - The potato starch absorbs excess moisture from the berries and helps everything set properly without becoming watery.
 Potato starch is more effective than cornstarch here because it creates a silkier texture.
 If you can't find it, cornstarch works as a substitute.

-Wheat Flour – All-purpose flour is perfect here.
-You will need around 2.5 cups of flour for this recipe.
-Start with less and add more as needed – you want a soft, manageable dough that's not sticky.
+Wheat Flour - Start with less and add more as needed - you want a soft, manageable dough that's not sticky.

 Use kitchen scales for precise measurements, and consult our measurement guide, if needed.